MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 ### Scenario #4: Prevent installation of a specific USB device

-This scenario, although similar to scenario #2, brings another layer of complexity - how does device connectivity work in the PnP tree.
+This scenario, although similar to scenario #2, brings another layer of complexity—how does device connectivity work in the PnP tree.
 The administrator wants to prevent standard users from installing a specific USB device.
 By the end of the scenario, you should understand the way devices are nested in layers under the PnP device connectivity tree.

 ### Scenario #5: Prevent installation of all USB devices while allowing an installation of only an authorized USB thumb drive